cturnersmith/Project-1---Simon-Game/README.md

-Brief Example:

-List of Features / User Stories
+# List of Features / User Stories

 	As a user, I should be able to start and quit the game by clicking corresponding buttons